GaryHughes/stddecimal/README.md

 * Testing is currently limited to the supplied unit tests that are primarily there to instantiate the templates and prove basic functionality.
 * Testing will be expanded to include an automated test suite built using [these](http://speleotrove.com/decimal/dectest.html) test cases.

+# Building

+* std::decimal currently requires a C++ 17 compiler.
+It is built and tested on macOS with Apple Clang from the latest Xcode and on Ubuntu with Clang 10.
+* The general_decimal_arithmetic/test_runner requires [boost](https://boost.org).
+If you don't want to install this just comment it out in the top level CMakeLists.txt
+* Check the supplied [Dockerfile](https://github.com/GaryHughes/stddecimal/blob/main/Dockerfile) for detailed build requirements.
+This is the environment used to build in Github Actions [here](https://github.com/GaryHughes/stddecimal/actions?query=workflow%3ABuild).
 # Floating Point Environment

 The specification adds the following functions which have been implemented.